Fed Chair Jerome Powell is worried about the job market. Here are 3 red flags for workers.

 Concerns about the pace of job growth were heightened earlier this month after government data showed a sharp slowdown in hiring in July, along with much weaker payroll gains in May and June than previously thought.
 The disappointing numbers were alarming enough for President Trump to question their accuracy and to fire the head of the agency tasked with compiling the data.

 Yet labor experts tell CBS News they weren't surprised by the downturn, and caution that more pain could be in store for job seekers.
-Data released since the August 1 job numbers shows companies are delaying hiring as they adjust course to account for headwinds including fresh U.S. tariffs and the advent of artificial intelligence, they say.
+Data released since the Aug.
+1 job numbers show companies are delaying hiring as they adjust course to account for headwinds, including fresh U.S. tariffs and the advent of artificial intelligence, they say.

 "There's a real cooling in the labor market," Andy Challenger, senior vice president of executive outplacement firm Challenger, Gray & Christmas, told CBS MoneyWatch.
 "We're also having lots of individual conversations with companies that are letting us know to expect future layoffs."